andsens/bootstrap-vz/bootstrapvz/remote/README.rst

 Run settings
 ~~~~~~~~~~~~~~
 The run settings hold information about how to start a bootstrapped image.
-This is useful only when running integration tests.
+This is useful only when running system tests.

 .. code:: yaml